A sebaceous cyst is typically benign. But you may choose to have a doctor remove it for cosmetic reasons.

-Sebaceous cysts are common noncancerous cysts of the skin.
-Cysts are abnormalities in the body that may contain liquid or semiliquid material.
+Sebaceous cysts are common, noncancerous cysts of the skin.
+Cysts are atypical growths in your body that may contain liquid or semiliquid material.

-Sebaceous cysts are mostly found on the face, neck, or torso.
-They grow slowly and are not life-threatening, but they may become uncomfortable if they go unchecked.
+Sebaceous cysts are mostly found on your face, neck, or torso.
+They grow slowly and aren’t life threatening, but they may become uncomfortable if they go unchecked.

 In some cases, a cyst will be examined more thoroughly for signs of cancer.

 The trauma may be a scratch, a surgical wound, or a skin condition, such as acne.
-Sebaceous cysts grow slowly, so the trauma may have occurred months or weeks before you notice the cyst.
+Sebaceous cysts grow slowly, so the trauma may have occurred weeks or months before you notice the cyst.

 Other causes of a sebaceous cyst may